 Transition to “Tech Neutral” Tax Credits

 This puts the entire energy industry on equal footing.
 That is, even traditional thermal generators using fossil fuels are technically eligible for energy subsidization via the IRA, they just have to demonstrate carbon neutrality (via carbon capture or similar means).
 In my view, the implication is that renewable energy, and wind and solar in particular, are no longer niche technologies that must be guided through infancy, but mature market participants that have outgrown tailored federal support.
-Instead, it’s our energy infrastructure as a whole that must modernized and expanded.
-Congress doesn’t care how we get there, but their assistance is contingent on keeping your carbon emissions in check.
+Instead, it’s our energy infrastructure as a whole that must modernized and expanded, and Congress doesn’t care how we get there, but their assistance is contingent on keeping your carbon emissions in check.
 If sponsors want to build carbon intensive projects, they may do so, but at a slightly higher cost of capital.
-This strikes me as both appropriate and as good policy: carbon intensive projects should be more costly to build, as this reflects the costs their emissions impose on society.
-In economics parlance, we might say that the IRA takes a large step towards “internalizing the externality” of carbon emissions, a long-term goal of many climate advocates.
+This strikes me as both appropriate and as good policy, as the higher cost of carbon intensive projects now reflects the costs they impose on society.

 I stated at the outset that the IRA has allowed us to finally bring our energy policy into alignment with our climate goals.
 I highlighted these two examples, prevailing wage and “tech neutral” credits, because I think they are two areas that demonstrate this alignment.
 We indeed have exciting times ahead of us.